csmangum/latent_experience_modeling/grants/CIMC_Proposal.md

 ## Abstract

-To bridge reactive behavior and reflective cognition in artificial agents, this proposal introduces a **Latent Experience Model** (LEM) that encodes multimodal, temporally extended agent experiences into structured latent spaces.
-These spaces support **counterfactual latent editing,** an operation that allows agents to simulate alternative outcomes by manipulating their internal representation of experience.
+To bridge reactive behavior and reflective cognition[^1] in artificial agents, this proposal introduces a **Latent Experience Model** (LEM) that encodes multimodal, temporally extended agent experiences into structured latent spaces.
+These spaces support **counterfactual latent editing**, an operation that allows agents to simulate alternative outcomes by manipulating their internal representation of experience[^2].
 This system fosters capabilities foundational to computational models of consciousness, including internal simulation, episodic memory, introspection, and imagination.

-Using cross-attention multimodal fusion, hierarchical variational autoencoders (HVAE), and smooth latent trajectory modeling, the proposed model enables agents to form introspectively useful embeddings of their sensory and action history.
-By demonstrating these capacities in a custom 2D grid environment, we aim to move beyond traditional learning toward architectures that model phenomenally structured internal experiences, precisely the kind of agent consciousness CIMC seeks to understand and promote.
+Using [cross-attention multimodal fusion](../approaches/MultimodalExperienceEncoding.md), [hierarchical variational autoencoders (HVAE)](../approaches/HierarchicalAbstractedRepresentations.md), and [smooth latent trajectory modeling](../approaches/TemporalContinuityStructure.md), the proposed model enables agents to form introspectively useful embeddings of their sensory and action history.
+By demonstrating these capacities in a custom 2D grid environment, we aim to move beyond traditional learning toward architectures that model phenomenally structured internal experiences[^3], precisely the kind of agent consciousness CIMC seeks to understand and promote.

 For additional technical context and expanded rationale, please see the extended proposal at: https://github.com/csmangum/latent_experience_modeling/blob/main/proposals/LatentExperienceModeling.md